1jour1vin

 About the wine:

 Once again, this wine impresses with its burst of black fruit, its delicately spicy notes, its minty freshness, and its unwavering floral foundation (violet, lilac, and iris).
 On the palate, everything comes together smoothly with a juicy, full-bodied texture supported by chalky acidity and incredibly precise tannins.
 It’s deeply moving—so precise, crystalline, and dense all at once.
 Exceptional tannic structure.
-A aesthetic pinnacle.
-The Beau-Séjour Bécot that’s closest to its terroir and the most distinguished.
+A pinnacle of elegance.
+This is the Beau-Séjour Bécot that is closest to its terroir and the most refined.
 Bravo!
-Aging potential: for the grandchildren!
+Aging potential: enough to last for your grandchildren!
 Magnificent value for the lucky recipients!

 Customer rating